quotient-im/Quaternion/README.md

 ...then you don't have libqmatrixclient sources - most likely because you didn't do the `git submodule init && git submodule update` dance.

 If Quaternion runs but you can't see any messages in the chat (though you can type them in) - you have a problem with Qt Quick.
 Most likely, you don't have Qt Quick libraries and/or plugins installed.
 On Linux, double check "Pre-requisites" above.
 On Windows and Mac, just open an issue (see "Contacts" section in the beginning of this README), because most likely not all necessary Qt parts got installed.

+Especially on Windows, if Quaternion starts up but upon an attempt to connect returns a message like "Failed to make SSL context" - you haven't made sure that SSL libraries are reachable buy the Quaternion binary.
+See the "Installation on Windows" section above for details.

 ## Screenshot
 ![Screenshot](quaternion.png)